chocolatey/boxstarter/README.md

 * The issue has to do with Boxstarter itself or the [Boxstarter website](https://boxstarter.org) and is not a Chocolatey package issue.
 * Please check to see if your issue already exists with a quick search of the issues.
 Start with one relevant term and then add if you get too many results.
 * You are not submitting an "Enhancement".
 Enhancements should observe [CONTRIBUTING](https://github.com/chocolatey/boxstarter/blob/master/CONTRIBUTING.md) guidelines.
-* You are not submitting a question - questions are better served as [emails](https://groups.google.com/forum/#!forum/boxstarter) or [Gitter chat questions](https://gitter.im/chocolatey/boxstarter).
+* You are not submitting a question - questions are better served as [emails](https://groups.google.com/forum/#!forum/boxstarter) or [Community Chat](https://ch0.co/community).
 * Please make sure you've read over and agree with the [etiquette regarding communication](#etiquette-regarding-communication).

 Submitting a ticket: